-COVID-19 vaccines for kids 5 to 11 cleared by CDC panel; final OK near | The Pulse
+COVID-19 vaccines for kids 5 to 11 get final endorsement by CDC | The Pulse

-WASHINGTON — Advisers to the Centers for Disease Control and Prevention have recommended giving Pfizer’s COVID-19 vaccine to all kids ages 5 to 11, a decision that means those children could be receiving shots as soon as Wednesday.
+WASHINGTON — The Centers for Disease Control and Prevention has signed off on giving Pfizer’s COVID-19 vaccine to all kids ages 5 to 11, a final decision that means those children can begin receiving shots as soon as Wednesday.

-The final step involves a signoff from the CDC director, who is expected to agree with the panel’s endorsement.
-Vials of the pediatric version of the vaccine have already been shipped to states, so they would be ready for use as soon as the CDC panel acted.
+Vials of the pediatric version of the vaccine have already been shipped to states, so they are ready for use following the CDC action.

 Making the 28 million American children in that age group eligible for a COVID-19 vaccine for the first time is projected to help accelerate the current decline in infections nationally, and reduce the ability of any new variants of the virus to take hold.

-Note: (This post has been updated.)